-Comhairle nan Eilean Siar set its budget for 2018/19 yesterday.
+Comhairle nan Eilean Siar has set its Budget for 2023/24.

 The Comhairle is facing an estimated budget deficit of £6.4m for the forthcoming financial year and has agreed measures comprising a mixture of savings and the use of reserves to deal with the deficit..

 The Scottish Government Financial Settlement, together with ring fenced commitments, pay awards and significant inflationary pressures, means a further reduction in the amount of money the Comhairle has to spend on services.

 The budget papers are available on the Comhairle Budgets webpage.